Air Quality Program: Lead (Pb)

 Monitoring metals is key to action in the near and long-term

-Regular monitoring helps identify significant emissions sources, track the effectiveness of emissions and dust control efforts, and track progress on air quality goals.
+Monitoring air quality is important to understand if we are on track for reducing Pb in airborne dust.
+Air quality in the Trail area is consistently monitored, and Teck works closely with ENV to adjust operations and take corrective actions when needed.
+Regular monitoring helps identify emissions sources, track the effectiveness of emissions and dust control efforts, and track progress on improving air quality.
 Teck conducts the following monitoring in the community:

 This information is collected and analyzed by Teck’s environment staff and reported to the Ministry of Environment and Climate Change Strategy as well as the Trail Area Health & Environment Committee (THEC).
 THEC meetings are open to the public, occur five times per year, and include an air quality report with the most current data available.